|ARO (ILDL01) Agricultural Research Organization - Volcani Center

-The Official Seed Testing Station (O.S.T.S.) of the Department of Agriculture and Food is situated at the Abbotstown Laboratory Complex, Snugborough Road, Dublin 15.
+The Official Seed Testing Station (O.S.T.S.) of the Department of Agriculture and Food employs trained and highly experienced analysts.
 Only tests conducted at O.S.T.S. are recognised for Official purposes, although there are a number of seed firms, private laboratories and other private or public companies with seed testing facilities for their own use.
-The Station is staffed by trained, experienced analysts.

 AFBI OSTS (GBDL03) Northern Ireland Official Seed Testing Station

 The Northern Ireland Official Seed Testing Station located at Crossnacreevy 15 responsible for conducting tests on seeds to determine purity, germination and freedom from weed seeds to satisfy UK and European Union statutory regulations.
-Testing methods are those agreed internationally through the International Seed Testing Association (ISTA).
+Testing methods are those agreed internationally through ISTA.

 NAK (NLDL03) Nederlandse Algemene Keuringsdienst voor zaaizaad en pootgoed van landbouwgewassen